 Frequently Asked Questions (FAQ)

-Most courses do not have prerequisites, and where they do it is usually clearly stated in the course description in the prospectus.
+Most courses do not have prerequisites, and where they do it is usually clearly stated in the course description in the U3A Course Listing.
 Some courses – particularly ongoing language courses, music courses or orchestras – may require a certain level of proficiency in order to join the class.
-The course leader will let you know when you enquire and/or enrol in the course.
+The Course Leader will let you know when you enquire and/or enrol in the course.

 We do not offer any qualifications or awards for any of the courses we present.